-Indicator plants are a bit like the canary in the coalmine.
+Indicator plants are a bit like the canary in the coal mine.
 What is an indicator plant?
 These brave plants risk their lives to help protect other plants.
 They can help indicate when it is time to treat for pests and disease.
-They help point out soil and water deficiencies and act as plant watering indicators.
+They help point out soil and water deficiencies as well as act as plant watering indicators.
 Indicator plants are most useful as pointers to certain diseases and pest problems.
 Pest and disease indicating plants are useful to the gardener as the first sign of an issue.

 What is an Indicator Plant?

 All plants are acutely tuned into and affected by their environment.
 As such, they are excellent at pointing out any changes in soil, temperature, or moisture and highlighting pest and disease problems.
 Even the novice gardener has probably gauged when to water a bed by noticing the nodding heads of a flower that is susceptible to drought conditions.

 Many flowers are a water indicator for plants.
 The other plants in the bed are likely dry too, but less obvious about indicating the fact.
 These plant watering indicators are just one way plants can be guides for overall care.